top of page

 Surrogacy is an emotional and intimate family-building process.
-It’s no surprise that intended parents (IPs) will have family members or friends offer to be their gestational surrogates.
+It’s no surprise that family members or friends offer to be gestational surrogates for the intended parents (IPs).
 When IPs choose to have someone close to them be their surrogate, they should still follow the surrogacy process, including having a legal contract.

-How Much Does Surrogacy Cost If You Use a Friend?
+How Much Is Surrogacy Cost If You Use a Friend?

 Using a friend or family member will only reduce costs if the woman chooses not to be compensated for the surrogacy.
 Otherwise, the cost of surrogacy with a friend can be between $100,000 and $200,000, which is similar to the cost of surrogacy with a gestational carrier found for you by an agency.